Judgment at Nuremberg: Release

 Judgment at Nuremberg was released in American theatres on December 19, 1961.

 CBS/Fox Video first released the film as a two-VHS cassette set in 1986.
 MGM re-released the VHS version in 1991, while the 1996 and 2001 reissues were part of the Vintage Classics and Screen Epics collection respectively.
 In addition, the special edition DVD was released on September 7, 2004.

 Three Blu-ray versions of the film were also produced.
 A limited edition Blu-ray was released by Twilight Time on November 14, 2014.
 Kino Lorber re-released the Blu-ray as a standard release in 2018.
 The BFI released a 2-disc Blu-ray on January 20, 2020.

 The Australian Blu-ray was released as part of The Hollywood Gold Series.

-Adaptations
+Stage adaptations

 In 1985, a Soviet stage adaptation of the film under the title Judgment was produced for Baltic House Festival Theatre, with Gennady Egorov as director.

-In 2001, another stage adaptation of the film was produced for Broadway, starring Schell (this time in the role of Ernst Janning) and George Grizzard, with John Tillinger as director.
+In 2001, another stage adaptation of the film was produced on Broadway, starring Schell (this time in the role of Ernst Janning) and George Grizzard, with John Tillinger as director.
+It ran at the Longacre Theatre from February 15, 2001 to May 13, 2001, totaling 101 performances (45 previews and 56 regular performances).
+The production received 2 Tony Award nominations; Tony Award for Best Featured Actor in a Play (Michael Hayden) and Tony Award for Best Featured Actress in a Play (Marthe Keller).